akiyeng2/symbolic-math/README.md

 Usage
 -----
-Symbolic evaluation of functions is supported by `simple-` functions.
+Symbolic evaluation of functions is supported by the `simplify` function.
 Differentiation is supported by the `delta` function.

 Supported Functions